-In Mandarin, classes student begin by using Pinyin.
+In our Mandarin classes, students begin by using Pinyin.
 Pinyin is the official romanization system for Standard Chinese in mainland China.
-The children sing songs, listen to stories and practice short dialogues with each other.
-Ms.Bella uses an inquiry approach to her teaching and incorporates and much speaking as possible so the students can build on a strong foundation.
+Our students sing songs, listen to stories and practice short dialogues with each other.
+Ms.Bella uses an inquiry approach to her teaching and incorporates as much speaking as possible so the students can build on a strong foundation.

-We are very exciting to be adding another language to our additional languages program at HAIS!
+We are very excited to be adding French to our additional languages program at HAIS!
 As with all of our languages, we don’t only teach language, but we teach culture as well.
-Students will have the opportunity to inquire into the cultures of French speaking nations, explore the different dialects and engage with speakers around the globe using interactive technology.
-Along with the IB language scope and sequence document which guides the teaching and learning, HAIS also uses the internationally recognized WIDA standards to assess what students can do.
+Students will have the opportunity to inquire into the cultures of French-speaking nations, explore the different dialects and engage with speakers around the globe using interactive technology.
+Along with the IB language scope and sequence document which guides the teaching and learning.

 English as an Additional Language.